 While the isopleths serve as a useful guide to visualize the pathway to attainment, they only provide a rough estimate of the required NOx reductions.
-To provide a more accurate estimate, the emissions used
+To provide a more accurate estimate, the emissions used in the attainment demonstration are based on implementation of the control strategy, which is based on need, feasibility, affordability, and other factors associated with each source category.
+This results in a more accurate estimation of the carrying capacity, the maximum allowable NOx emissions to meet the ozone standard.

 The 2037 baseline scenario was first explored to determine whether attainment would be achieved through the implementation of adopted regulations and programs.
-The 2037 baseline (220 tons per day) includes 127 tons per day of NOx reductions beyond the 2018 baseline (347 tons per day).
-As shown in Table 5-2, Crestline remains the site with the highest design value (100.3 ppb) in the baseline scenario.
-In addition to Crestline, multiple other sites also exceed the 2015 8-hour ozone standard.
+The 2037 baseline (220184 tons per day) includes 127167 tons per day of NOx reductions beyond the 2018 baseline (347351 tons per day).
+As shown in Table 5-2, Crestline remains the site with the highest design value (100.393.4 ppb) in the baseline scenario.
+In addition to Crestline, multiple-other sites also exceed the 2015 8-hour ozone standard.
 Thus, the baseline scenario fails to demonstrate attainment, indicating that additional emission reductions are necessary to meet the standard.

 A series of simulations with category-specific emission reductions were conducted to pinpoint the carrying capacity.
-Based on these simulations, the carrying capacity is estimated to be 62.8 tons per day NOx in 2037.
-This is equivalent to an additional 71% reduction from the 2037 baseline NOx emissions.
-The attainment scenario reflects the overall 71% reduction and relied on a 64% reduction from all stationary source categories, 70% from on-road mobile, and 76% from other mobile sources.
+Based on these simulations, the carrying capacity is estimated to be $\frac{62.860.2}{1000}$ tons per day NOx in 2037.
+This is equivalent to an additional $\frac{7167}{1000}$ reduction from the 2037 baseline NOx emissions.
+The attainment scenario reflects the overall 7167% reduction and relied on a 6460% reduction from all stationary source categories, 7061% from on-road mobile, and 7672% from other mobile sources.
 Table 5-3 summarizes the emission reductions reflected in the attainment scenario.
-The attainment scenario also includes Further Deployment of Cleaner Technologies NOx reductions of 3 tons per day for stationary sources and a 70% reduction for aircraft.
+The attainment scenario also includes Further Deployment of Cleaner Technologies NOx reductions of 3 tons per day for stationary sources and a 70% reduction for aircraft.0.5 tons per day for SIP reserve for potential technology assessments.
 Detailed descriptions of control measures and expected reductions for each measure are provided in Chapter 4 and Appendix IV.
 These reductions will ensure attainment of the 2015 federal 8-hour standard in 2037 at all stations, with a maximum design value of 70.3 ppb in Glendora.